Dental Implants – Katy, TX

 Unlike other dental offices that refer patients out for oral surgery, Dr. Siu places and restores dental implants entirely in his office.
 Not only is this more convenient, but it makes your implant treatment more personalized.
 Communication between dentists and offsite oral surgeons can make the process more complicated, but keeping it exclusive to one dentist ensures that all of your needs are met.
 As part of your treatment, Dr. Siu works with Dr. Boldridge, the dental office’s dedicated prosthodontist.
 As a specialist in creating dental restorations, she and Dr. Siu will make sure that your new smile looks and feels incredibly natural.

 Although no two dental implant treatments look exactly alike, you can expect to go through four basic steps: your initial consultation, dental implant surgery, osseointegration, and the placement of your implant restorations.

 Benefits of Dental Implants

 Additionally, dental implants look incredibly natural because of the porcelain materials used to create the restoration.
 You can feel confident about your new smile and show it off to others without worry.
-With success rates as high as 98 percent, even after 10 years of use, dental implants are considered the most cost-effective long-term investment you can make.
+With success rates as high as 98 percent, even after 10 years of use, dental implants are considered the most cost-effective investment you can make in the long run.